Agate

 The virtual fibers in these layers are oriented in a specific way:

-The individual quartz crystallites of the virtual fibers predominately show Brazil law twinning, both in lenght-fast chalcedony and quartzine (Graetsch, 1994; Taijing & Sunagawa, 1994; Xu et al., 1998).
+The individual quartz crystallites of the virtual fibers predominately show Brazil law twinning, both in length-fast chalcedony and quartzine (Graetsch, 1994; Taijing & Sunagawa, 1994; Xu et al., 1998).
 Periodic variations of grain size along the fibers were found to occur in agate parts that show iris banding (Taijing & Sunagawa, 1994).

 Occurrence